 Office of Human Research Protections

-The Office of Human Research Protections (OHRP) is the government’s main guardian of people’s safety and welfare in clinical trials.
-It was established in 2000 to coordinate efforts to protect all people involved in federally funded research.
+In 2000, the Office of Human Research Protections (OHRP) was set up as the government’s main guardian of people’s safety and welfare in clinical trials.
 It enforces the rules regarding the informed consent process, institutional review boards (IRBs), and the participation of people with special needs in clinical trials, such as children and those with mental disabilities.
 It can suspend research activities until identified problems are corrected.

 The OHRP also educates research centers and individuals to help them comply with current clinical trials standards.